woocommerce/qit-documentation/docs/using-qit/running-tests-cli.md

 Note that while you can run custom tests locally for quick iteration, you can also execute them in the cloud environment for integration or compatibility checks.

-## Specifying Versions and Features
+## Specifying versions and features

 Both managed and custom test commands support parameters for selecting WordPress, WooCommerce, and PHP versions, as well as enabling optional WooCommerce features like HPOS: